openharmony/third_party_python/Doc/c-api/arg.rst

    length 1, to a C :c:expr:`int`.

 ``f`` (:class:`float`) [float]
-   Convert a Python floating point number to a C :c:expr:`float`.
+   Convert a Python floating-point number to a C :c:expr:`float`.

 ``d`` (:class:`float`) [double]
-   Convert a Python floating point number to a C :c:expr:`double`.
+   Convert a Python floating-point number to a C :c:expr:`double`.

 ``D`` (:class:`complex`) [Py_complex]
    Convert a Python complex number to a C :c:type:`Py_complex` structure.